AI for Pharma

 The words both rooms use.

 Nineteen terms.
-Six from AI engineering, six from Indian pharma, seven from the operations stack the pharma side actually runs on.
+Six from AI engineering, six from pharma commercial practice, seven from the commercial operations stack the sales and marketing teams actually run on.
 Each one is defined plainly, then explained in a sentence about what it means inside Indian pharma right now.
 The second sentence is the part most glossaries skip; the third group is the part most glossaries do not have.

 A large neural network trained on broad data that can be adapted to many specific tasks.
 GPT-class language models, Claude, Gemini, and Llama are foundation models; so are the multimodal and protein-folding variants.

-In IndiaIndian pharma R&D and regulatory teams overwhelmingly evaluate hosted foundation models from Anthropic, OpenAI, and Google before considering open-weights deployment, primarily because of data-residency and procurement comfort with named US vendors.
+In IndiaIndian pharma commercial and data teams overwhelmingly evaluate hosted foundation models from Anthropic, OpenAI, and Google before considering open-weights deployment, primarily because of data-residency and procurement comfort with named US vendors.

 A pattern where a language model answers a question by first retrieving relevant documents from a private corpus and then composing the answer from them, rather than relying only on what was in its training data.